So you’ve signed up with Gleek and you want to make some diagrams. But you’re not sure where to start…

 You can easily show attributes in class and object diagrams in Gleek by using a simple rectangle for the class and listing the attributes inside the diagram using nesting (just hit the tab key to nest anything inside another object).

 Tip: For a clear example of how nesting works, use the Template option that we mentioned earlier.
 Right-click in the code field and select “App diagram”.
-You can see that “Conceptual Data Model” and “Physical Data Model” both use nesting.
+You can see that the “Conceptual Data Model” and “Physical Data Model” both use nesting.

 UML Sequence diagram